 get within 8 inches of access all over the building.
 The drawings also required Scaffolding Solutions to match and reflect the layout, while the scaffolding had to be strong enough to support the weight of the 1,200lb stones.

-Scaffolding Solutions immediately got to work and provided the following:
+Scaffolding Solutions immediately got to work and incorporated a variety of unique features into the design:

 After Scaffolding Solutions set up the scaffolding, construction workers realized that the stones were three times larger than initially anticipated.